-Programs ns Final 2013-14 (PY Service Level) Final 2014-15 (PY Service Level) Final 2015-16 (PY Service Level) Preliminary 2016-17 (CY Service Level) 2017-18 Goal Outcome 2018-19 Goal Outcome Goal 2 Provide quality sports and recreation facilities and programs for park district residents and workers of all ages, cultural backgrounds, abilities and income levels. ms for park dist rict residents a nd workers of a all ages, cultu ıral Measures trad \$ of program grants applied for N/A N/A ' \$ \$ 4,000 increase increase \$ of program grants awarded N/A N/A · & \$ 4,000 increase increase needed to meet cost recovery target A/A N/A 22% 28% %89 61% Aggregate registration as % of aggregate class minimums 159.9% 162.7% 160.1% 165.5% 163.3% increase % of registrations that are dropped/credited (as a % of revenue) 18.0% 16.6% 13.8% 14.6% decrease decrease Program Registrants / 1,000 population Demographic % served as compared to total population 377.45 374.12 376.94 355.70 355.70 increase increase Strategies Strategy: THPRD will identify several (3 to 5) ideas per budget cycle from the Alternative Parks and Recreation Operations and Capital Development Funding Sources section of the Service and Financial Sustainability Analysis and formulate a work team to explore the pros and cons, and potential outcomes for consideration to implement through managers. cycle from the Albibility Analysis an ternative Parks a d formulate a wo and Recreation C ork team to explo Operations and reference on the prosen Capital Dev d cons, and relopment potential Action Steps 2017-18 - Action Step: Tie together THPRD's planning process with grant strategies to allow for an entrepreneurial methodology, thus creating potential for success in aligned impact areas.2018-19 - Action Step: Provide quarterly reports to the board of directors on grant activity. ss with grant strat of directors on gr egies to allow for ant activity. r an entrepreneu ırial methodolc ogy, thus cre ating
+Programs ns Final 2013-14 (PY Service Final 2014-15 (PY Service Final 2015-16 (PY Service Preliminary 2016-17 (CY Service 2017-18 Goal 2018-19 Goal Level) Level) Level) Level) Outcome Outcome Goal 2 Provide quality sports and recreation facilities and programs for park district residents and workers of all ages, cultural backgrounds, abilities and income levels. ams for park dist rict residents a and workers of a all ages, cultu ıral Measures Input \$ of program grants applied for Output N/A A/N ı ↔ \$ 4,000 increase increase A/N N/A · \$ \$ 4,000 increase increase Districtwide program revenues as a % of revenue needed to meet cost recovery target A/N A/N 22% 28% %89 61% Aggregate registration as % of aggregate class minimums 159.9% 162.7% 160.1% 165.5% 163.3% increase % of registrations that are dropped/credited (as a 70000 7000 7000 7 () () () () % of revenue) Program Registrants / 1,000 population 0.070 0.07 0.0.0 0.070 מפכופמאפ מפכופמאפ Demographic % served as compared to total population 377.45 374.12 376.94 355.70 increase increase Strategies Strategy: THPRD will identify several (3 to 5) ideas per budget cycle from the Alternative Parks and Recreation Operations and Capital Development Funding Sources section of the Service and Financial Sustainability Analysis and formulate a work team to explore the pros and cons, and potential outcomes for consideration to implement through managers. t cycle from the Al ability Analysis an ternative Parks d formulate a w and Recreation C ork team to explo Operations and ore the pros an l Capital De d cons, and velopment potential Action Steps 2017-18 - Action Step: Tie together THPRD's planning process with grant strategies to allow for an entrepreneurial methodology, thus creating potential for success in aligned impact areas. ess with grant stra egies to allow fo or an entrepreneu urial methodold ogy, thus cre eating 2018-19 - Action Step: Provide quarterly reports to the board of directors on grant activity. d of directors on gr ant activity.